-Ashley is a PhD candidate and Senior Research Associate with the Kirby Institute’s Biosecurity Program, led by Professor Raina MacIntyre.
+Ashley is a Senior Research Associate with the Kirby Institute’s Biosecurity Program, led by Professor Raina MacIntyre.
 She is the Epi Team Lead for EPIWATCH, which is an open-source intelligence tool which harnesses the power of AI and open-source data to capture early epidemic signals globally and rapid epidemic detection, leading to the prevention of global spread.

-Her PhD is entitled "Epidemiological methods to evaluate the early impact of the COVID-19 pandemic”.
+Her PhD was entitled "Epidemiological methods to evaluate the early impact of the COVID-19 pandemic”.
 A crucial role for epidemiologists during a pandemic is to aid policy makers in defining the main objectives of mitigation.
 In the absence of formal reporting by authorities early on in the COVID-19 pandemic, this research involved using open-source data synthesized in novel ways to develop new insights into the pandemic and advise public health policy.

 Prior to joining the Biosecurity Program, she managed a clinical research organization in Australia and has worked extensively on rapid diagnostic measures for infectious diseases, predominantly XDR and MDR-TB.
 She received her BSc, BSC Hons and MSc in South Africa.